TAGS+ MICROCHIP= GET HOME SAFE

 one responded.
 I finally clipped my own dog’s leash

-on, and walked him around the dog park shouting “who owns this little
+on the Beagle, and walked him around the dog park shouting “who owns this little

 guy?!”
 The owner finally came forth.
 She was in the back of the

-park yackin’ it up with friends, not paying attention to her dog.
+park yackin’ it up with friends, not paying attention to her dog!

 TEACH THE WAIT AND EMERGENCY RECALL COMMANDS